Advent-of-Code-Netcompany-Unions/AoC-CSharp-Foundation/README.md

 - *.\AdventOfCodeFoundation\bin\Debug\net7.0\AdventOfCodeFoundation.exe 2015-12-01* will attempt to solve the challenge for december 1st, 2015

 ## But you promised examples!
-Sure, check out the ExampleSolver implementation for a Hello, World! example which also demonstrates how to implement required async signature without any async functionality present.
+Sure, check out the ExampleSolver implementation for a Hello, World! example which also demonstrates how to implement required async method signature without any async functionality in the method body.
 You can also have a look at the Day1Solver2015, which solves the first Advent of Code challenge published - it obivously contain minor spoilers.